LAStools/LAStools/bin/las2tin_README.md

 -lof [fnf]      : use input out of a list of files [fnf]
 -unique         : remove duplicate files in a -lof list
 -merged         : merge input files
+-buffered [n]   : use on-the-fly buffering of size [n] for tiles without implicit buffer
 -stdin          : pipe from stdin

 ### Output